Take-YourTime/AI-Assisted-Programming/README.md

 - `final/server.py` + `final/client.py` — networked online game
 - `final/share.py` — shared game logic
 - `final/chcp 65001.txt` — terminal encoding note

 ---

+### 5. 🎲 CreateRotationCube
+**Tech:** Python (Pillow / GIF generation)
+A Python program that reads six custom colors from a `sidecolor.txt` file and generates an animated `.gif` of a 3D-rendered cube that rotates continuously.
+The animation demonstrates four rotation styles: balanced, above, one-corner, and pirouette.

+- `sidecolor.txt` — defines the six face colors of the cube
+- `CreateRotationCube.py` — the Python program
+- `rotating_cube.gif` — the generated animated output

+---

+### 6. 🧩 MagicCubic
+**Tech:** Python, Pygame
+An interactive 3D Rubik's Cube game rendered with Pygame.
+The cube is composed of smaller cube objects, each with coloured faces.

+**Controls:**
+- **Normal mode:** Hold left-click and drag to rotate the entire cube.
+Hover over the center cell of a face to highlight it; click to enter rotation mode.
+- **Rotation mode:** Left-click rotates the selected face −90°; right-click rotates +90°; `ESC` cancels.

+- `Asking.txt` / `Asking_before.txt` — the prompt history
+- `cube.py` / `cube2.py` / `cube3.py` — iterative versions of the cube implementation
+- `RubicCube.jpeg` — reference image used in prompting

+---

+### 7. 👻 PacMan
+**Tech:** Python, Pygame
+A Pac-Man clone built with Pygame.
+Includes:
+- A maze with pellets and walls
+- A player character (Pac-Man) with sprite images
+- Multiple ghost enemies with individual AI behaviour
+- Score tracking and lives system

+- `pacman.py` — main game entry point
+- `Player.py` — player class
+- `Ghost.py` — ghost class
+- `initialization.py` — screen/grid setup
+- `pacman.png`, `pacman2.png`, `ghost*.png` — game sprites

+---

+### 8. 🚀 SpcaeInvater *(Space Invader)*
+**Tech:** HTML, JavaScript
+A classic Space Invader-style web game.
+Features include:
+- Player spaceship moves left/right with arrow keys; press `Z` to fire (hold for continuous fire)
+- Grid of alien enemies that move in sync and fire back randomly
+- Destructible barriers between the player and enemies (pixel-level damage)
+- Player starts with 10 lives; game ends when lives reach 0 or all aliens are defeated

+- `asking.txt` — the prompt used to build the game
+- `final/game.html` + `final/game.js` — the finished playable game
+- `temp/` — intermediate development versions

+---